kaby76/AntlrVSIX/README.md

 are bloated and poorly structured.
 Rather than take weeks, if not months, to understand and implement, I chose a very simple WPF implementation.

-* The grammar for Antlr that this extension uses may not be the "official" version for Antlr4.
+* The grammar for Antlr that this extension uses may not be the "official" version for Antlr4 because it is version dependent, and I use a copy for this tool.
 Consequently, your grammar may be valid according to the Antlr compiler but not with this extension.
-Please bear with me while I try to correct the grammar.

 * Use Visual Studio 2019 to build the extension.